jeremy9959/Math-2710-Fall-2019/README.md

 Office hours: 9:00 - 10:00 Mondays, 12:15-13:00 Wednesdays (or by appointment)<br />

 <p>

-* ..do not worry about your difficulties in Mathematics.
-I can assure you mine are still greater. * (Albert Einstein, 1943)<br>
+<em> ..do not worry about your difficulties in Mathematics.
+I can assure you mine are still greater. </em>
+(Albert Einstein, 1943)<br>

-* ..logic is a little bird tweeting in the field; logic is a wreath of pretty flowers that smells BAD * (Spock, date unknown)<br>
+<em> ..logic is a little bird tweeting in the field; logic is a wreath of pretty flowers that smells BAD </em>
+(Spock, date unknown)<br>

 </p>